sada45/BoRa/RIOT-BoRa/BoRa_examples/sx1280_recv_bora/README.md

 ```bash
 make term
 ```
 *BoRa* uses implicit header mode, which requires setting the packet length.
-However, we find we need to transmit once packet with the certain length can correctly set the receiving packet length.
+However, we find we need to transmit once packet with the certain length to correctly set the receiving packet length.
 Therefore, besides update the `PAYLOAD_LENGTH` in `default_config.h`, we also need to transmit a packet:
 ```bash
 sx1280 tx <PAYLOAD_LENGTH>
 ```